SRI-CSL/gllvm/README.md

 This two-phase build process is necessary to be a drop-in replacement for gcc or g++ in any build system.
-Using the LTO framework in gcc and the gold linker plugin works in many cases, but fails in the presence of static libraries in builds.  gowllvm's approach has the distinct advantage of generating working binaries, in case some part of a build process requires that.
+Using the LTO framework in gcc and the gold linker plugin works in many cases, but fails in the presence of static libraries in builds.  gllvm's approach has the distinct advantage of generating working binaries, in case some part of a build process requires that.

-gowllvm currently works with clang.
+gllvm currently works with clang.

 Installation
 ------------